Wangechi Mutu: Art

+Much of this is accomplished through her use of mixed media, which allows for her to unmake and reimagine bodies through modes of collage.
+In her Sentinel series which has been active from 2016 until now, she creates regal and fierce abstract female forms made from clay, wood and various found materials.

 In an interview with the Museum of Contemporary Art Australia curator, Rachel Kent, she states, "I try to stretch my own ideas about appropriate ways to depict women.
 Criticism, curiosity, and voyeurism lead me along, as I look at things I find hard to view – things that are sometimes distasteful or unethical".
 Mutu frequently uses "grotesque" textures in her artwork and has cited her mother's medical books on tropical diseases as an inspiration, stating that there is "nothing more insanely visually interesting and repulsive than a body infected with tropical disease; these are diseases that grow and fester and become larger than the being that they have infected, almost."

 Mutu is able to enact personal and cultural transfigurations by transitioning from painting to sculpture and back again.
 Mutu says " This transition was so powerful because I used my mind as an object maker – I think I always painted like a sculptor."
-In Mutu's collage work she began to respond to western advertisement and beauty standards: "I began an ongoing critique and an intellectual an actual vandalization of those images, which were violating me by rendering me invisible."
+In Mutu's collage work she began to respond to Western advertisement and beauty standards: "I began an ongoing critique and an intellectual an actual vandalization of those images, which were violating me by rendering me invisible."

-Works
+The themes and narratives of Mutu's work create a visual representation of certain social, political, and physical realities of the world today.
+This includes issues of feminism, racism, the environment, and the effects of colonialism and rebuilding post-colonialism.
+Mutu's visual arts deliberately reject colonial political and social constructs regarding these issues, instead deliberately examining them through the lens of the identities of black women.
+As a result, she is able to generate unique perspectives by under-represented identities, thus broadening and improving discourse surrounding certain issues, while also recognizing and emphasizing the importance of these women and their experiences.

+In her art, Mutu presents complex narratives of mental anguish and, in many ways, crises of identity.
+Her material transformations of the human body imply a theoretical layer, where psychological aspects of African experience can be represented.
+Mutu views her own art as a form of self-reflection, and as a way to process her own identity being boiled down to "black" as an African woman in America.
+Furthermore, she uses her art as a way to examine how African identities and experiences on the whole are oversimplified in western discourse, bringing the reality of the intricacies of feminism and colonialism to the forefront through the aesthetics of collage, mixed media art, and Afrofuturism.